-As the only long-term expatriate on the Jalalabad team, she managed and worked with a team of about 500 Afghan staff as they moved across all the districts of eastern Afghanistan, working with communities to implement local projects that had been chosen by the people.
+As the only long-term expatriate on the Jalalabad team, she managed and worked with a team of about 500 Afghan staff as they moved across all the districts of eastern Afghanistan, working with communities to implement local projects chosen by the people.

-The project areas covered agriculture, rural enterprises and infrastructure, including: building roads, bridges and markets, installing small-scale hydroelectric systems, improving agriculture and encouraging local businesses to expand and improve the production of a wide range of goods, including textiles, honey, talc and marble.
+The projects covered agriculture, rural enterprises and infrastructure.
+This included building roads, bridges and markets, installing small-scale hydroelectric systems, and improving agriculture.
+And local businesses were encouraged to expand and improve the production of a wide range of goods, including textiles, honey, talc and marble.

 Training local people was an important part of the programme and Linda was instrumental in ensuring women and disabled people were included.

-Her DAI colleague Jonathan Greenham said of her: “She learned how to manage the complexity of numerous activities across four provinces in record time, and her interpersonal skills, warmth, caring competence and candor won over the team of mainly Pushtoon males in record time.”
+Her DAI colleague Jonathan Greenham said of her: “She learned how to manage the complexity of numerous activities across four provinces in record time, and her interpersonal skills, warmth, caring competence and candour won over the team of mainly Pashtun males in record time.”

-Linda had first worked in Afghanistan for the UN from 2005 to 2008.
-Initially, she was a project officer for environmental and rural development, but her managerial abilities were soon recognised, and she was engaged in several development schemes including construction of roads and irrigation canals, retraining ex-soldiers, alternative livelihoods for opium poppy growers, and developing climate change policy.
+Linda first worked in Afghanistan for the UN from 2005 to 2008.
+Initially, she was a project officer for environmental and rural development, but her managerial abilities were soon recognised.
+She was engaged in several development schemes including construction of roads and irrigation canals, retraining ex-soldiers, alternative livelihoods for opium poppy growers, and developing climate change policy.

 Linda was a hero of project implementation.
 She got things done.
 She wanted to work with remote communities and see some real change in the livelihoods of poor Afghan people.
 She respected our culture; she was an Afghan lady.